 Coming from the Garden Route area to the east, the fastest route is to continue on the N2 past Swellendam before heading south to Ouplaas on a good gravel road just after the Bree Rivier.

-Arrive before dark if you can to watch sunset over the lagoon.
+Arrive before dark if you can to watch the sunset over the lagoon.

 The campsite is on a clifftop overlooking the lagoon.
-A few of the sites are set further back into the scrub and woodland area but some have great views to the water.
+A few of the sites are set further back into the scrub and woodland area but some have great views over the water.

 The ablutions are clean and well-maintained and there is a kitchen area which contains stoves, sinks and a huge freezer.